lukelovekin/T3A1_workbook/README.md

 Hard Skills:
 - Broad technical Experience
-A Full stack of coding languages of some kinds for e.g
+A Full stack of coding languages for e.g
 - HTML, structures a webpage with information
 - CSS, styles the webpage
 - Ruby and Rails, a  server side web app framework and programming language that uses the MVC model